-We may be sitting on the sweet cusp of summer, but the ongoing COVID crisis means it won’t be anything like we’ve experienced since the 1918 flu spread around the world a century ago.
-After a spring spent largely sheltering in place, everyone’s been eager to get outdoors for their physical and mental well-being .
+The ongoing COVID crisis means this summer won’t be anything like we’ve experienced since the 1918 flu spread around the world a century ago.
+But after a spring spent largely sheltering in place, everyone’s been eager to get outdoors for their physical and mental well-being .

-But many of the 80 per cent of Canadians who live in urban centres have been confronted by green spaces packed with people.
+Many of the 80 per cent of Canadians who live in urban centres, however, have been confronted by green spaces packed with people.
 Sure, major metropolises are colloquially called concrete jungles, but this isn’t necessarily true — our cities contain parks, rivers, ravines, waterfronts and wetlands that form a network of nature for urban dwellers and native species alike.
 But if we’ve learned anything from 2020, it’s that we need much more of it — and so does wildlife.

 Urban biodiversity doesn’t just mean the raccoons, squirrels and skunks that wander our yards and alleyways.
 It’s the total variety of living organisms — or biological diversity — that we find in urban environments.
 In other words, it’s also the birds, butterflies, coyotes, trees, berry bushes, mosses and every other plant and animal species that have been able to adapt to conditions and survive in heavily populated places.
 (And unlike wild species that many of us will never see — like polar bears or narwhal — these are species that urban dwellers are connected to daily.)